-Please follow the procedure outlined below to activate CaptionMaker on a computer that has no Internet connection.
+To activate CaptionMaker on a computer that has no Internet connection, do the following:

-- 1. To begin manual activation, please open the 'Manage CaptionMaker License' dialog from the Help menu. - 2.
-Once in the CaptionMaker License dialog, click on the 'Activate/Purchase License' button.
-Enter your serial number and then click OK.
+- 1. Open the Manage CaptionMaker License dialog from the Help menu. - 2.
+In the CaptionMaker License dialog, click the Activate/Purchase License button. - 3.
+Enter your serial number and click OK.